4.8 on

 By Carin Smit, Owner

 As it gets colder, we start hearing from more van owners who notice slower charging or reduced charging power.
 If this sounds familiar, you are not alone.
-Cold-weather charging issues are normal for lithium batteries.
+Cold-weather charging issues are normal for lithium batteries, and even major automakers note reduced performance and range from EV battery packs in low temperatures (Ford guidance on EV batteries in cold weather).

-The good news is that with simple planning, you can protect your energy system and keep your van running smoothly all winter.
+The good news is that with simple planning, you can protect your energy system and keep your rig running smoothly all winter.
+If you’re still planning your build or upgrade, choosing the right camper van battery setup from the start will make winter battery charging in cold climates much easier to manage.
 Below is a clear breakdown of winter charging habits and how to care for your batteries when the heat drops.

 Recommended Cold-Weather Operating and Charging Temperatures